Red-neck longhorn beetle

 |Hard copies of this CFIA product available from CFIA|

-The redneck long-horned beetle (Aromia bungii) (RLB) is not known to be in North America.
-However, it has been intercepted in the Port of Seattle, it has been introduced into Germany and Italy, and there is a risk of it being introduced here in Canada as well.
+The red-necked longhorn beetle (Aromia bungii) (RLB) is not known to be in North America.
+However, it has been intercepted in the Port of Seattle, and there is a risk of it being introduced here in Canada as well.
 The beetle is native to parts of Southeast Asia including China, Mongolia, North Korea, South Korea and Vietnam.
 In its native range, it can be a serious pest when populations are high, causing reduced yield in fruit trees as well as stressing and sometimes killing its host tree.

 There is limited information documented about the beetle's biology.
 They emerge in the spring, adults being active for about two weeks.
-The adult female lays eggs on the host tree; larvae feed under the bark for two to three years before they mature.
+The adult female lays eggs on the host tree; young larvae feed, creating galleries, between the bark and the sapwood of the tree.
+Older larvae feed and develop in the heartwood.

 Trees at risk

 The beetle has a number of host trees in its native range some of which are related to species found in North America.
-Potential host trees in Canada include Prunus spp. (e.g. plum, cherry, peach, and apricot) and Populus spp. (e.g. poplar).
+Potential host trees in Canada include Prunus spp. (e.g. plum, cherry, peach, and apricot).
+It can impact yield of fruit trees, and can weaken or kill host trees.

 Currently this insect not known to be in North America.